Women’s March Chicago 2018: March to the Polls FAQs

 Are you a non-profit?

 We started as an LLC, but have recently established a 501(c)4 organization and a 501(c)3 non-profit partnership.
 The 501(c)4 tax organization will be focused on direct political actions once it is established.
-As we finalize details, we will update this section.
 The non-profit partnership will allow us to work on energizing and educating women and their allies through programming and partnerships.

 Who else supports the Women’s March Chicago?